 Most conventional loans allow for a smaller down payment – as little as 3 percent of the purchase price if you have great credit – thanks to the backing of Fannie Mae and Freddie Mac, the two government-sponsored enterprises that buy loans from mortgage lenders.

 To compensate for the risk of this low down payment, however, the borrower is required to pay for private mortgage insurance, or PMI, when they put less than 20 percent down.
 Those PMI payments will continue until you have accumulated 20 percent equity in the home.

 Some of the mortgage programs requiring the smallest down payments are government-backed loans: FHA, VA and USDA.

 - FHA loans require 3.5 percent down for borrowers with credit scores of 580 or higher.
 Borrowers with lower credit scores (500 to 579) must put at least 10 percent down.

 - Eligible VA loan borrowers can get mortgages with zero down (100 percent LTV).

 - Eligible USDA loan borrowers can also borrow 100 percent.

 Government-backed loans require borrowers to pay for some form of mortgage insurance, as well.
+For VA loans, it’s called a funding fee, and for USDA loans, there’s an upfront guarantee fee and then annual fees.
 With FHA loans, it’s called MIP, or mortgage insurance premiums, which are paid upfront and then annually.
-For VA loans, it’s called a funding fee, and for USDA loans, there’s an upfront guarantee fee and then annual fees.
+A key difference of MIP versus PMI is the fact that it is typically due for the entire life of the loan; there’s no good news once you’ve reached 20 percent equity.